Chandraghanta: Form

 Chandraghanta has ten hands where two hands hold a Trishula(trident), Gada(mace), bow-arrow, khadak(sword), Kamala(lotus flower), Ghanta(bell) and kamandalu (waterpot), while one of her hands remains in blessing posture or abhayamudra(Fear dispelling).
-She rides on a wolf as her vehicle, which represents bravery and courage, she wears a half moon depicting a Bell on her forehead and has a third eye in the middle of her forehead.
+She rides on a lion as her vehicle, which represents bravery and courage, she wears a half moon depicting a Bell on her forehead and has a third eye in the middle of her forehead.
 Her complexion is golden.
 Shiva sees Chandraghanta's form as a great example of beauty, charm and grace.

 Idol of Chandraghanta on tableaux during the Mangalore Dasara procession.

-Chandraghanta rides a wolf as her vehicle, however in accordance with many of the scriptures there is the mention of "Vrikahvahini", "Vrikahrudha" which refer to the wolf (Vrikah) as being ridden (Rudha) or them being seated on as (Asana) by the goddesses.
+Chandraghanta rides a lion as her vehicle, however in accordance with many of the scriptures there is the mention of "Vrikahvahini", "Vrikahrudha" which refer to the lion (Vrikah) as being ridden (Rudha) or them being seated on as (Asana) by the goddesses.
 This form of Chandraghanta is a more warrior ready and apparently aggressive form that goddess Durga takes, however despite being adorned with the various weapons, she is also equally caring, benevolent and represents motherly qualities to her devotees.
 While the primary cause of this form was the destruction demons, her rather fierce depiction brings with it the encouragement that praying to her can grant one fearlessness.
 She is otherwise the very embodiment of serenity.

-The devotees who adore and worship Chandraghanta develop an aura of divine splendor.
-Chandraghanta is ready to destroy the wicked, but to her devotees she is a kind and compassionate mother showering peace and prosperity.
+Chandraghanta is depicted as a compassionate mother to her devotees but ready to destroy the wicked.
 During the battle between her and the demons, the thunderous sound produced by her bell is known to have paralyzed and stunned the demons.
-She is ever ready to fight which shows her eagerness to destroy the foes of her devotees so that they may live in peace and prosperity.
 Her abode is in Manipura chakra.